Scrap Happy: More Than 50 Fabric Scraps & Remnant Ideas

 Phone Sleeve: Can be made for any brand of cellphone with minimal adjustment but designed specifically for an iPhone 4.
 More phone covers & cases are shared here.

 Cloth Baby Shoes: Could these be any cuter?
 Free pdf download.
-More baby booties and shoes are listed on this page.

 Jean Cuffs: Add a fun print at the cuff and buttons in a complimentary color.